matematiflo/LeanPackage/README.md

 lake exe cache get
 ```

-This downloads the compiled Mathlib library files, so you can avoid compiling them locally (which can take a long time).
+This downloads the compiled Mathlib files, so you can avoid compiling them locally (which can take a long time).
 As a matter of fact, if you use `lake exe cache get` (which is recommended), then you do not need to use `lake update` before that: `lake exe cache get` will both install Mathlib and download the compiled library files.

 You can consult the [Leanprover-community](https://leanprover-community.github.io) Wiki for more info: